Fractional Newton-Raphson Method Accelerated with Aitken's Method: Conclusions

-Taking into account the results in this work, we note the great efficiency of the Aitken's method to accelerate the convergence of the F N-R method since it exposes the possibility that the method is at least linearly convergent for the case in which the order of the derivative $ \alpha $ is different from one, so in conjunction with the Aitken's method it is concluded that the F N-R method becomes efficient to calculate most of the roots of a polynomial using only real initial conditions.
+Taking into account the results in this document, although there are surely different alternatives to accelerate the speed of convergence of the fractional iterative methods, take for example the strategy of changing the constant order $\alpha$ of the fractional derivative by a function and giving rise to the method \eqref{eq:4-006}, the Aitken's method is a simple and efficient method to accelerate the speed of convergence of any fractional iterative method, in particular for the F N-R method, due it presents an order of convergence at least linear for the case in which the order of the derivative is different from one.
+Then in conjunction with the Aitken method, it is concluded that the F N-R method becomes an efficient iterative method to calculate the largest possible number of zeros of a function.